ghaschel/vscode-angular-html/docs/SETTINGS.md

 ## Enable/Disable

 You can enable or disable the extra-matched color customizations.
-You can manually make changes to your liking, or you can choose the Legacy colors via the command `Enable Legacy Colors`
+You can manually make changes to your liking, or you can choose the Custom colors via the command `Enable Custom Colors`

 <img src="../assets/enable-disable.png" alt="Toggle Color Customizations" title="Toggle Color Customizations" />